NgoHuy21299/tuition-fee-calculation/docs/database-docs.md

 Indexes:
 - idx_student_parentId(parentId)

+Alignment note: In migration `0005_domain_schema.sql`, the Student contact columns were named `studentPhone` and `studentEmail`.
+A planned migration `0007_student_contact_rename.sql` will rename them to `phone` and `email` to standardize with API and docs.
+Until migration `0007` is applied, code should be aware of the actual column names present in the database.

 ### Class
 - id TEXT PRIMARY KEY
 - teacherId TEXT NOT NULL REFERENCES User(id) ON DELETE CASCADE